computational-genomics-lab/ProkAssembler/README.md

 snakemake --snakefile 'assembly pipeline' --core 40

-**'PureFix assembly'** pipeline for pure reads (contamination ≤1%)
+**'Pure assembly'** pipeline for pure reads (contamination ≤1%)

-**'LowconFix assembly'** pipeline for pure reads with minor contamination (contamination >1-≤7%)
+**'Lowcon assembly'** pipeline for pure reads with minor contamination (contamination >1-≤7%)

-**'HighconFix assembly'** pipeline for reads with high contamination (uniculture and contamination >7%)
+**'Highcon assembly'** pipeline for reads with high contamination (uniculture and contamination >7%)

-**'MultiHighconFix assembly'** pipeline for reads with high contamination and heterogeneity (multi-strain and contamination >7%)
+**'MultiHighcon assembly'** pipeline for reads with high contamination and heterogeneity (multi-strain and contamination >7%)

-‘PureFix assembly’, ‘LowconFix assembly’, ‘HighconFix assembly’, ‘MultiHighconFix assembly’ are four different genome assembly pipelines developed by our group using Snakemake program.
+‘Pure assembly’, ‘Lowcon assembly’, ‘Highcon assembly’, ‘MultiHighcon assembly’ are four different genome assembly pipelines developed by our group using Snakemake program.
 Each pipeline is standardized for a specific read category.
 Read categorization can be performed using 'ConCheck' pipeline which reports contamination for individual reads.
 Depending on the contamination level, a particular assembly pipeline is recommended for producing a high quality genome assembly.

 Detailed description of the pipelines:

-**PureFix assembly and LowconFix assembly pipelines:**
+**Pure assembly and Lowcon assembly pipelines:**

-PureFix assembly and LowconFix assembly pipeline generate a draft assembly without meta and with meta option, respectively using Flye from filtered long reads.
+Pure assembly and Lowcon assembly pipeline generate a draft assembly without meta and with meta option, respectively using Flye from filtered long reads.
 The path of the .fastq files containing the respective long reads may be provided in the config file (config.yaml).
 Metabat segregates the contigs of the assembly into separate bins based on their divergence.
 Subsequently, CheckM reports the lineage of the bins produced.
 A python script, “parse_completeness.py” allow the selection of the bins for any particular organism for further processing in the subsequent pipeline.
 Name of the desired organism can be taken from CheckM database (eg. p__Cyanobacteria) and written in the parse_completeness.py script.